hannahellis4242/GitNotes/main.md

 	new file:   my_new_file.txt
 ```

+As you can see the file has moved from *Untracked files* to *Changes to be committed*.
+This means your changes are now in the staging area.

+You can choose to make more changes if you like, but these changes won't end up in the staging area until you add them again.
+This is because your file is now partly under git's control.
+You've added it to the staging area and so git remembers the changes made when it was added.

+### Removing files from the staging area

+It's quite possible that you've added files to the staging area you did not mean to.
+For example you might have added an entire directory but you only meant to add some of the changes inside that directory.

 ### Summary

 In this section we have seen

 - How to create a local repository using the `git init` command.
+- How to add changes to the staging area using the `git add` command.

 ## Creating an account on Github